NelsonBN/tool-tips/OnlineTools/README.md

 ### Web <a name="playgrounds-web"></a>
 - [Codepen](https://codepen.io/) - To run web code (HTML, Javascript and CSS) and test it
 - [Type Scale](https://type-scale.com/) - To test type scale
+- [Can I use](https://caniuse.com/) - Provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.

 ## Simulators <a name="simulators"></a>